An ACCEL School for Competitive Sports & Academics

 Our students receive double the instruction in ELA and Math to provide a strong foundation for all learning.
 Beginning with full-day Kindergarten, our school also follows a longer school day and school year than many other schools.

 Student knowledge of academic standards is assessed formally and informally in short cycles by each teacher.
-Our teachers adjust class-level and individual instruction based on student performance in these frequent intervals.
+Our teachers use this data to adjust class-level and individual instruction based on student performance in these frequent intervals.